Leenmel9000/Leenmel9000/README.md

 <div align="center">

- 🔭 I’m currently working on **my proficiency in scripting and performing data analysis in Python and in using Business Intelligence tools in Tableau**
+ 🔭 Science, Engineering, Technology and Music

- 🌱 I’m currently learning **GCP, MongoDB, SQL and Tensorflow**
+ 🌱 I’m currently working on **GCP and MySQL**

  💬 Ask me about **anything**

  ⚡ Fun fact: **A "hemiola" is a musical pattern in which two bars in triple time (like 3/4) are articulated as if they were three bars in duple time (like 6/8).
 It’s a rhythmic device used to create a feeling of syncopation and surprise**